All children in Zambia are now out of school as a deadly cholera outbreak, which has killed over 500 people, poses deadly harm.

 Our Work for Children in Zambia

 Save the Children has worked in Zambia since 1983.
 In that short time we have helped children in Zambia access quality healthcare, education, protection and nutrition services.
 We used this initial time to focus our resources on implementing programs in the largest district in the Copperbelt Province of Zambia.
 The area remains the least developed in terms of infrastructure, social amenities and road networks.
-In 2013, Zambia began to scale up its two Sponsorship-funded programs: Early Childhood Care and Development and Basic Education.

 - Protected 259,545 children from harm